awsdocs/aws-doc-sdk-examples/go/example_code/s3/delete-buckets-by-prefix/README.md

-# S3 Example in Go #
+# Amazon S3 Example in Go #

-This Go code example enables deleting all of the S3 buckets you own that begin with a given prefix.
+This Go code example enables deleting all of the Amazon S3 buckets you own that begin with a given prefix.

 For example, if you call `go run s3_delete_buckets.go -p dummy-`, it first removes all objects in the S3 buckets with names starting with *dummy-*,